ramiaburaya/ramiaburaya/README.md

 <h2 align="left">Hi 👋!
-My name is Rami Aburayya and I'm a computer science , from Palestine</h2>
+My name is Rami Aburayya and I'm a third-year Computer Science student at Birzeit University , mainly focusing on enhancing my technical skills, interested in cybersecurity and software engineering .
+Always open to learn new skills, seeking my way to be security software Engineer</h2>

 ###